 The new Campy Shamal Carbon DB wheels feature all new UD carbon rim profiles, with new 21mm internal widths (28.1mm external) and variable depths – 35mm deep upfront & 40mm deep in the rear.
 They use Campy’s MoMag uninterrupted rim bed, paired with a 2-Way Fit tubeless-ready hookless bead that can be used with any clincher, tubeless-ready, or tubeless tire.
 Campagnolo says that hooked rim can be used with tires as narrow as 23, but it was designed for best performance with 25mm, 28mm, or 30mm road tires… and also to handle tires “up to 65mm wide”.

 What kind of road bike is going to run a 700 x 65mm tires?
 A gravel bike, that’s what!
-There aren’t a ton of Campagnolo-equipped gravel bikes out there (I’m testing last summer’s great subcompact Chorus gruppo on a Lynskey, right now), but that might be soon to change?
+There aren’t a ton of Campagnolo-equipped gravel bikes out there (I’m testing last summer’s great subcompact Chorus gruppo on an an equally nice titanium Lynskey Pro GR gravel bike, right now), but that might be soon to change?

 Now these wheels also come with a new “Campagnolo N3W” freehub body, and are available with Shimano HG or SRAM XDR as well (for an upcharge).
 It seems that Campy N3W still works with regular Campagnolo 12 speed cassettes (or back to 8 or 9 speed as far as I remember), but the new name & XDR option has us thinking what Campy is up to?